 Practice amps kind of suck.
 Well, mostly.
 I have a little Orange Crush in my office with a couple of pedals and that setup has done me proud the last few years.
 Innovation in the practice amp space isn’t that fast-paced which is why I was so blown away by the previews I saw of Positive Grid’s Spark amp – for $399 (view all package options here), you’re getting an amazing amount of functionality.

-This isn’t your basic practice amp.
-It’s way more than that; it uses a dedicated phone app to augment and control thousands of different custom amp setups and tones.
+This isn’t your basic practice amp and while there are TONS of decent practice amps available, the Spark amp does things VERY differently.
+It uses a dedicated phone app to augment and control thousands of different custom amp setups and tones.
 Wanna sound like Metallica?
 Just search for a Metallica song and it’ll replicate the guitar sound.
 Need a backing track?
 The Spark amp will play along with what you’re playing.

 And because the Spark amp uses Positive Grid’s BIAS technology, you can (and will) get a realistic tube amp sound without having to shill out for one – it’s all done with software (just like the uber-expensive Kemper Profiler, only here you’ll pay $399 for the privilege, not $3000+).